 Fiddle and Bow

 We stayed at Oar – and loved it!
-Located on a quiet street just a short walk from two of the best Doolin pubs (McGann’s and McDermott’s), the smartly decorated and clean rooms at Oar offer beautiful views of the surrounding fields and cliffs.
+Located on a quiet street just a short walk from two of the best Doolin pubs, the smartly decorated and clean rooms at Oar offer beautiful views of the surrounding fields and hills.
 Plus, we found it a great value for money.
-Check for availability!
+Check availability!

 Sheedy’s Bed and Breakfast

 Well located with welcoming hosts, the award-winning Sheedy’s B&B Doolin, Co Clare gets resounding reviews.
-Check available rooms!
+Check rates!

 Daly’s House Bed and Breakfast